 - Holder of anonymous shares, including bearer shares

 Regulations mandate a clearly defined and verified business relationship.
-That’s why, during the onboarding of a new client or partner, organizations must take steps to assess the purpose and nature of the relationship.
+That’s why, during the onboarding of a new client or partner, the bank or financial institution must take steps to assess the purpose and nature of the relationship.
 Additional screening and transaction monitoring are required to verify that the intended purpose is maintained throughout the business relationship.

 Critical processes of efficient ongoing monitoring include: